 Perhaps something else is going on like vaginitis?
 Vaginitis, whether it be yeast or bacterial vaginosis, are common infections that can cause painful sex.
-Certainly other sorts of infections such as gonorrhea, chlamydia, etc, could be ruled out if you are at risk.
+Certainly, other sorts of infections such as gonorrhea, chlamydia, etc, could be ruled out if you are at risk.
 For some women, sex is excruciating and many of them find that anal sex if far more pleasurable.
 Sites like Anal Dating make it easier for women to find suitable partners if they don’t have one already, and they can still be pleasured whilst they find a solution to their vaginal problems.

 There could also be underlying issues such as endometriosis.
 Lots of folks ignore common signs of endometriosis.
 Painful sex is one of them.
 Be sure to touch base with your obgyn to ensure that all is well.